Tin Shui Wai: Primary and secondary schools

+Public libraries

+Hong Kong Public Libraries operates the Tin Shui Wai North Public Library in the Tin Chak Estate, and the Ping Shan Tin Shui Wai Public Library in the Ping Shan Tin Shui Wai Leisure and Cultural Building.

 Transport

 Commuter railway

 The town is served by Tin Shui Wai station on the Tuen Ma line.
 The station borders the south of the town, near Ping Shan, and is adjacent to Tin Yiu Estate, Tin Shing Court and Tin Yau Court.
 It is elevated over the junction of Ping Ha Road and Tin Fuk Road.
 Several bus stops serve the station.
 Three footbridges are constructed along Tin Fuk Road and Ping Ha Road to connect the station to the town.

 The Tuen Ma line directly connects Tin Shui Wai to the neighbouring new towns of Tuen Mun and Yuen Long, as well as Tsuen Wan and Kowloon via the 5.5 kilometre Tai Lam Tunnel.

 The entrances/exits of the station are: